immarianaas/c-quiz-language/README.md

 #### 🌸 Types
 The following class diagram schemes the types supported by the language.
-Note that this diagram doesn't represent with complete accuracy the structure, since the types aren't classes _per se_.
+Note that this diagram doesn't represent with complete accuracy the structure, since our types aren't classes _per se_.

 ![Diagram](./diagram.svg)
 <p align="right">(<a href="#quiz-top">back to top of the <em>Quiz language</em> section</a>)</p>

-##### Quizz: `Questionario`
+##### Quiz: `Questionario`

-`Questionario` *(quizz)* is the type of data that contains the properties of the quiz the user wants to create.
-These includes the questions that are going to be considered, as well as other customization options, such as the `tempomaximo` *(maximum time)* - which defines a maximum time to complete the quizz, after which the answers won't be stored nor considered for the scoring.
+`Questionario` *(quiz)* is the type of data that contains the properties of the quiz the programmer wants to create.
+These includes the questions that are going to be considered, as well as the `tempomaximo` *(maximum time)* - which defines a maximum time to complete the quiz, after which the answers won't be stored nor considered for the scoring.

-After the quiz is complete, the variable `duracao` *(duration)* will store how long it took to complete, while `pontuacao` *(score)* will contain the scoring of the quiz.
+After the user has completed the quiz, the variable `duracao` *(duration)* will store how the time it took to complete, while `pontuacao` *(score)* will contain the awarded score.

 It has two functions associated with it:
 - `adicionarquestao` *(add question)*, which accepts as argument a `Questao` *(question)*, and is used to add a question to it
-- `importar` *(import)*, which is accepts a `String` with a path to a file written with the previous language.
-The questions will then be imported to this quiz
+- `importar` *(import)*, which is accepts a `String` with a path to a file written according to the <strong>SECOND LANGAUGE TO DO ADD LINK</strong>.
+All the questions there will then be imported to this quiz

 The scoring of the test follows the following formulas: